brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 the pins on commercial SWD probes and seen all kinds of pauses floating through the protocol exchanges.
 The important thing is the relationship between the timing on the SWCLK and SWDIO pins - that is critical.
 * The SWDIO pin is driven by the source when sending data to the target and is driven by the target when sending data to the source.
-Again, very similar tpo the SDA pin on an I2C interface.
+Again, very similar to the SDA pin on an I2C interface.

 This is a bi-directional serial interface, so all of the complex exchanges of data on the SWD port boil down to a simple process of sending or receiving a bit.
 Those two processes are explained next.